charliexchen/Danmaku-AI/README.md

 * Proper use of remote AWS paired with MultiProcessing in order to accelerate computation

-* JAX for GPU accelerated tensor operations
+* JAX for GPU accelerated tensor operations in numpy